 The Black Canadian Network aka "Black Canadians" is an initiative of the Diversity Advancement Network, a non-profit organization with a national and global mandate to promote literacy, integration and economic empowerment of all people, especially minority groups and marginalized communities.
 We continuously showcase exceptional talents and entrepreneurship through our seminars, conferences and award ceremonies.
 These initiatives are focused on professionals, business owners, women, leaders, students, arts and the entertainment industry.

-We hope to better impact our community beyond Canada as we presently invest in creating new international chapters and forge alliances in the Caribbean, US, Europe and Africa to further break down barriers and open doors of opportunities to more people.
+We hope to better impact our community beyond Canada as we presently invest in new international chapters and forge alliances in the Caribbean, US, Europe and Africa to further break down barriers, advocate for more inclusion and open doors of opportunities to more people.

 Diversity Advancement Network

 [HQ: Toronto, Canada]

 WORLD WOMEN EMPOWERMENT:

 • Diversity Women Honors & Empowerment

 • Black Canadian Awards